Yes. Selfwealth offers trading in all types of ASX-listed bonds, including:

 Do eTIBs have any protection against deflation?

-How much interest is paid on eTIBs, and how is it paid?
+How much interest is paid on eTIBs and how is it paid?

-Like with eTBs, the Coupon Rate paid on eTIBs will vary between individual bonds.
-Additionally, although Coupon Interest is paid four times yearly on all eTIBs, payment dates will vary between bonds.
-You can find this information in the term sheet, along with other important details such as the Maturity Date.
+The Coupon Rate will vary between individual bonds.
+Coupon Interest is paid four times yearly via direct credit (bank transfer), although payment dates will differ between bonds.
+Full details can be found in each bond's term sheet.

-The price of eTIBs are determined by the market and will fluctuate over time due to various influences, but it's most strongly linked to changes in interest rates.
-Typically, if interest rates increase the price of an eTIB will likely fall, and if interest rates decrease the price will likely increase.
+The price of eTIBs is determined by the market and will fluctuate over time, most strongly in response to changes in interest rates.
+Typically, if interest rates increase the price of an eTIB will likely fall, and if interest rates decrease the price will likely rise.
+A capital loss is possible if eTIBs are purchased at a price greater than the nominal value of the underlying bond, sold prior to their Maturity Date, or if there is a decline in the CPI.

 How is income derived from eTBs and eTIBs taxed?